 OLD can disrupt not just one’s love life but also affect their other relations or professional life.
 Unattended OLD only grows with time and can cause major havoc to one’s personality, interests, work, and physical and mental health.
 It causes the inability to see anything good in any relationship.
 Such behavior is likely to make people move away from you, and in turn, can lead to loneliness, depression, and lower self-esteem.
 Thus, it is important to recognize, accept, and treat the problem early to lead a healthy life, whether romantic or otherwise.

-Obsessive love disorder is not a life-long condition.
-Timely diagnosis and proper treatment can minimize or eradicate the adverse effects of this mental condition.
-If your partner shows any of the above signs, take them to a professional.
-If left untreated, such psychological illnesses can become a physical and mental threat to the affected person and the people around them.
+Obsessive Love Disorder is unhealthy for everyone directly or indirectly involved in a relationship.
+Fortunately, it is not a permanent condition.
+Early diagnosis and appropriate treatment can help minimize or eliminate its adverse effects.
+This article will help you understand all about OLD in great detail.
+If you notice any of the signs mentioned above in your partner, you should take them to a clinical professional.
+If left untreated, this psychological illness could become a physical and mental threat to the affected person and the people around them.

 Frequently Asked Questions